PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:14:38
+Last updated: 2024-04-08 13:15:12
-Random Quote: What I'm doing here... is building an empire. - Miguel Angel Felix Gallardo
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy